SatvikS1804/Python-Shopping-Cart/README.md

 A simple console based shopping cart implemented using python and MySql.
 <br>
 <h2>Project Description</h2>
-It consists options for the admin and for the user.
+It consists of options for the admin and for the user.
 <br>
 <img src="images/1.png">
 <br>